Salva / Salva Drift

 You'll lose control of your characters for quite a while until you enter a battle with three Stonestatues.
 They're pathetically easy.
 After that you fight with Shin again, but this time your goal is to just die.
 8-) So put everyone on attack mode, and control the spellcasters manually to run into the bastard to make the battle go faster.

-You'll wake up on the El beach, but Claude will be missing.
+You'll wake up on the El beach, and Leon will again temporarily join your party.
 Go right and up the stairs to end up on the world map.
 Go west (it's a very short trip) to enter the Eluria Colony.
-After another scene, Claude will re-join you.
-Go to the house in the top right for one more scene.
+After another scene, the rest of your party members will re-join you.
+Go to the house in the top right for one more scene, after which you choose if you want Leon in your party or not (I go with YES!).
 You can rest here by talking to the woman.

 Go to the house in the top left, the armory.
 You can buy tools from the strangely-speaking man here, but the main stuff can be found in the walls.
 Try examining spots more than once to get more treasure.
 To whit: The barrels at the right have two Plate Mails; at the top right you can get a Rune Cap; the crate at the top holds a Giant Fists and two Silver Greaves; left of that you can get a Metal Fangs and two Silver Robes; middle left is a Shield Sword; at the lower left you can pick up a Veil Piercer and Fine Shield.
 Equip it all then head outside.
 Your goal is directly east, although to actually enter the tower you have to go to the south side of it.